Yuki-42/GoToSleepCaroline/GoToSleepCarolineCore/Docs/database.md

 | repeatAction | bool      | Whether the action should be repeated.         | No       |
 | triggerCount | int       | Number of times the action has been triggered. | No       |

-##### Return value

-This method returns a DatabaseAction object representing the action added to the database.

 #### AddActionType

 This method adds an action type to the database using the provided information.